zł126.41 tax excl.

 The pad for use with shallow Feather series contains two TB6612 chips that allow you to control DC motors or stepper motors.
 The I2C interface is used to communicate with the overlay.
 Adafruit 2927

-The board is equipped with a STM32F405 microcontroller with an ARM Cortex-M4 core and SPI Flash memory, GPIO pins, a connector for connecting a battery with a charging circuit and a STEMMA QT socket.
-Adafruit 4382
+The board is equipped with the STM32F405 microcontroller with the ARM Cortex-M4 core and SPI Flash memory, 20 GPIO pins, SD card slot, pins for connecting the battery with the charging and voltage stabilization circuit, JTAG connector and Qwiic socket.
+SparkFun DEV-17712

 The board with the RP2040 microcontroller equipped with two ARM Cortex-M0+ cores, which work at a frequency of 133 MHz, 256 kB RAM.
 The board also has 8 MB of QSPI flash memory.
 The system can be programmed in C/C++ or MicroPython.
 Adafruit 4884